tpetry/laravel-postgresql-enhanced/README.md

 If you want to make values unique in the table they will behave identical.
 However, only for unique indexes advanced options like partial indexes, including further columns or column options are available.

-To use these great features and not break compatability with Laravel the method `uniqueIndex` has been added which can be used identical to `unique`:
+To use these great features and not break compatibility with Laravel the method `uniqueIndex` has been added which can be used identical to `unique`:
 ```php
 use Tpetry\PostgresqlEnhanced\Schema\Blueprint;
 use Tpetry\PostgresqlEnhanced\Support\Facades\Schema;